alessandroMazza1989/KPwikiJsTest/certification/tibco/mashery/tca.md

 A. Rename the endpoint
 B. **Whitelist the domain**
-C. Renaim the domain name
+C. Rename the domain name
 D. Test the endpoint

 ## What is the administrative dashboard for Mashery's Saas-based API Management Platform?